dwave-examples/distributed-computing/README.md

 The linear biases have contributions from both the objective and the constraints.
-The contribution from the objective reduces to an expression involving the degree of each node in the graph, which is calculated in the code.
+The contribution from the objective reduces to an expression involving the degree of each node in the graph.
 The contribution from the constraints is a constant for all entries, and it is included so that the overall energy computation yields a sensible result.